cyberbush/Parser/README.md

 # Parser
 This repository contains my custom parser that I built in C.

 The program takes a text file as an input and breaks it into separate parts.
-Functionally, it the reads the file line by line breaking each one into tokens, operators, keywords, strings, characters, comments, numerics, and identifiers.
+Functionally, it reads the file line by line breaking each one into tokens, operators, keywords, strings, characters, comments, numerics, and identifiers.
 Then it prints the results.

 ## Usage
 Use the line below to compile the code and produce an excutable: